-Details remain sketchy , but the unfolding story in the small African town of Timbuktu presents a lesson for those participants in the unfolding gun control debate.
-Over the past few days, French troops have driven radical Islamist out of the historically significant City.
-But the Islamist didn’t go quietly.
+Details remain sketchy, but the unfolding story in the small African town of Timbuktu presents a lesson for those participants in the unfolding gun control debate.
+Over the past few days, French troops have driven radical Islamists out of the historically significant city.
+But the Islamists didn’t go quietly.
 Before they left, they burned to the ground several historical sites and also destroyed priceless, centuries old manuscripts, many of which provided invaluable insight into African culture and history.
 It is a terrible story, but there’s a lesson to be learned as well.

 During an interview with the BBC, one of Timbuktu’s residents discussed the helplessness he felt in the face of such needless destruction.
 He said, “We wanted to fight them.
 We tried to fight them.
 But we had no guns.”